 It’s common to feel like you don’t know what you’re doing in the beginning.
 I remember being stuck on questions like “Where do I even start?” or “What if I’m not a natural entrepreneur?”

 The good news is you really don’t need all the answers right away.
-Tiny steps add up fast, and almost anyone can test the waters with a simple side project.
+The steps for starting an online business are straightforward, and tiny steps add up fast.

 Step 1: Choose Your Online Business Idea

 Zeroing in on the right business idea comes first.
 Build around your existing skills, interests, or experiences.
+There’s no single “right” type of online business — what matters is choosing something you can stick with and build over time.
 It will feel more natural and be more enjoyable for you in the long term.
 Here are some ways to brainstorm:

 - Think of hobbies you love: Crafts, gaming, photography, or fitness often have vibrant online communities that value unique voices or products.